Yzhao4707/Ss_Dynamics/README.md

 #This compares two distributions and asks whether one has more positive skew than the other
 #The test statistic is the difference in skewness
-#The null hypothesis is that the distributions the same and so the difference in skewness is 0
+#The null hypothesis is that the distributions are the same, and the difference in skewness is 0
-#So the null distribution is constructed by randomizing which datapoint belongs to which distribution.
+#The null distribution is constructed by randomizing which datapoint belongs to which distribution.
 Then taking the test statistic for this randomized dataset.
 Then do this 10000 (resolution) times to get a null distribution

 ---